djobiii2078/cloud_course_resources/TP/TP1/Readme.md

 7. Check the `/boot` folder.

-8. Reboot the machine and boot with the `Xen hypervisor`
+8. Reboot the machine and boot with the `Xen hypervisor`.
+To achieve that, get the entry number of the Xen hypervisor in the `/boot/grub/grub.cfg` file and update the `GRUB_DEFAULT` value of the `/etc/default/grub` file accordingly.
+Then redo an update-grub.

 ## Too hard ?
 Check the prebuilt version